feathersjs/docs/api/authentication/server.md

 {
   path: '/authentication', // the authentication service path
   header: 'Authorization', // the header to use when using JWT auth
-  entity: 'user', // the entity that will be added to the request, socket, and hook.params. (ie. req.user, socket.user, hook.params.user)
+  entity: 'user', // the entity that will be added to the request, socket, and context.params. (ie. req.user, socket.user, context.params.user)
   service: 'users', // the service to look up the entity
   passReqToCallback: true, // whether the request object should be passed to the strategies `verify` function
   session: false, // whether to use sessions